exadel-inc/etoolbox-authoring-kit/README.md

 #### Usage

 ###### Creating a new list
-AEMBox Lists can be created and managed either from Sites Console, or from Lists Console (Tools -> AEMBox -> AEMBox List).
+EToolbox Lists can be created and managed either from Sites Console, or from Lists Console (Tools -> EToolbox -> EToolbox List).
 Click Create -> List and specify list's Title, Name and Item Component.
 "Simple List Item" component is provided out-of-the-box and consists of "jcr:title" and "value" fields.
 In order to add a new Item Component to the dropdown, add `@ListItem` annotation to this component.

 ```java